kazekyo/nau/example/frontend-relay/README.md

 This directory is just for me to check some features of Relay.
-This is not an example of apollo-relay-style-pagination.
+This is not an example of nau.